About authenticator enrollment policies and rules

 - Phone is optional

-- For first-time account setup: If an admin creates an authentication enrollment policy that allows users to authenticate themselves during subsequent sign-ons using one group of authenticators, and creates a self-service recovery policy that uses a different group of authenticators, then, when the end user enrolls in Okta for the first time, the end user must enroll themselves in all of the authenticators from both the authentication enrollment policy and the self-service recovery policy.
+- For first-time account setup: If an admin creates an authenticator enrollment policy that allows users to authenticate themselves during subsequent sign-ons using one group of authenticators, and creates a self-service recovery policy that uses a different group of authenticators, then, when the end user enrolls in Okta for the first time, the end user must enroll themselves in all of the authenticators from both the authenticator enrollment policy and the self-service recovery policy.
 All authenticators from both of these policies are available to the end user.
 During first-time account setup, Okta evaluates both of these policies at the same time.
 During subsequent sign-ons by the end user, regular processing rules are applied.
-The policies are evaluated separately and authenticators are no longer 'pooled' between the authentication enrollment policy and the self-service recovery policy.
+The policies are evaluated separately and authenticators are no longer 'pooled' between the authenticator enrollment policy and the self-service recovery policy.

 - SMS and Voice methods are shown separately in the policy.
 Configuring either SMS OR Voice requires the user to enroll in the Phone authenticator.